Background pattern

 If you are allergic (hypersensitive) to zinc or any of the other components of Wilzin.

-If you are currently receiving treatment with another copper-reducing medication, such as penicillamine, your doctor may be able to add Wilzin to your treatment before stopping the initial treatment.
+If you are currently receiving treatment with another anti-copper medication, such as penicillamine, your doctor may add Wilzin to your treatment before stopping the initial treatment.

-Like other copper-reducing medications such as penicillamine, your symptoms may worsen after starting treatment.
-In this case, inform your doctor.
+Like other anti-copper medications, such as penicillamine, your symptoms may worsen after starting treatment.
+In this case, you should inform your doctor.

-To monitor your disease and treatment, your doctor will perform blood and urine tests periodically.
+In order to monitor your disease and treatment, your doctor will perform periodic blood and urine tests.
 This is done to ensure that you receive sufficient treatment.

-Monitoring may detect signs of inadequate treatment (excess copper) or excessive treatment (copper deficiency), both of which are harmful, especially in growing children and pregnant women.
+Monitoring may detect signs of insufficient treatment (excess copper) or excessive treatment (copper deficiency), both of which are harmful, especially in the case of children in growth age and pregnant women.

-Inform your doctor if you feel muscle weakness or an abnormal sensation in your extremities, as this may indicate excessive treatment.
+You should inform your doctor if you feel muscle weakness or an abnormal sensation in the limbs, as this may indicate excessive treatment.

 Consult your doctor before taking any other medication that may reduce the effectiveness of Wilzin, such as iron, calcium supplements, tetracyclines (antibiotics), or phosphorus.
 On the other hand, the effectiveness of some medications, such as iron, tetracyclines, fluoroquinolones (antibiotics), may be reduced by Wilzin.

-Wilzin should be taken on an empty stomach, separate from meals.
-Dietary fiber and some dairy products, especially, slow down the absorption of zinc salts.
-Some patients experience stomach discomfort after the morning dose.
-Please discuss this issue with the doctor treating your Wilson's disease if it occurs.
+Wilzin should be taken on an empty stomach, separated from meals.
+Dietary fiber and some dairy products, especially, delay the absorption of zinc salts.
+Some patients experience stomach upset after the morning dose.
+Please discuss this with your doctor if it happens to you.

-This side effect may be reduced by delaying the first dose of the day to mid-morning (between breakfast and lunch).
-Additionally, it can be minimized by taking the first dose of Wilzin with a small amount of food containing protein, such as meat (never with milk).
+This side effect can be reduced by delaying the first dose of the day to mid-morning (between breakfast and lunch).
+It can also be minimized by taking the first dose of Wilzin with a small amount of protein-rich food, such as meat (never with milk).

 Consult your doctor if you plan to become pregnant.
-It is very important to continue copper-reducing treatment during pregnancy.
+It is very important that you continue with anti-copper treatment during pregnancy.

-If you become pregnant while taking Wilzin, your doctor will decide what treatment and dosage are best for your case.
+If you become pregnant while taking Wilzin, your doctor will decide what treatment and dose are best for you.

-You should avoid breastfeeding your child if you are taking Wilzin.
+You should avoid breast-feeding your child if you take Wilzin.
 Please discuss this with your doctor.

-Important information about some of the components of Wilzin:
+Important information about some of the ingredients of Wilzin

-The hard capsules of Wilzin 50 mg contain yellow-orange FCF (E110) which may cause allergic reactions.
+The 50 mg hard capsules of Wilzin contain orange yellow FCF (E110), which may cause allergic reactions.

 .